interTwin-eu/itwinai/docs/index.rst

 .. toctree::
    :maxdepth: 2
    :hidden:
-   :caption: 🪄 itwinai Modules
+   :caption: 🪄 Itwinai how it works

-   modules
+   ddp_why

 .. toctree::
    :maxdepth: 2
    :hidden:
-   :caption: 📚 Integrated Use-cases
+   :caption: 📚 Integrated Use Cases

    use_cases